moveit/moveit2_tutorials/doc/examples/perception_pipeline/perception_pipeline_tutorial.rst

 Introduction
 ------------
-MoveIt serves sensor plugins for utilizing 3D sensor data in planning pipeline.
-When it's ran the demo of this tutorial, it should be seen the following rviz screen.
+MoveIt allows for seamless integration of 3D sensors using `Octomap <http://octomap.github.io/>`_.
+Once properly configured, you should see something like this in rviz:

 .. raw:: html